Source: OJ L 333, 27.12.2022, p. 80–152

 ENRecital 54 Ransomware attacks

 In recent years, the Union has faced an exponential increase in ransomware attacks, in which malware encrypts data and systems and demands a ransom payment for release.
 The increasing frequency and severity of ransomware attacks can be driven by several factors, such as different attack patterns, criminal business models around ‘ransomware as a service’ and cryptocurrencies, ransom demands, and the rise of supply chain attacks.
-Member States should develop a policy addressing the rise of ransomware attacks as part of their national cybersecurity means cybersecurity as defined in Article 2, point (1), of Regulation (EU) 2019/881; strategy.
+Member States should develop a policy addressing the rise of ransomware attacks as part of their national cybersecurity strategy means a coherent framework of a Member State providing strategic objectives and priorities in the area of cybersecurity and the governance to achieve them in that Member State;.